shopwareArchive/SwagConnect/README.md

 ### Images

 - Manually added images will never be removed
-- In "overwrite" mode, updates will always recreate all the bepado images which have changed since the last update
+- In "overwrite" mode, updates will always recreate all the shopware Connect images which have changed since the last update
 - In "non-overwrite" mode, images will imported only once at initial import